A CPWA® certification registered education course (online)

 Prior, Mr. Dobbs founded and managed the CFP Board registered financial planning certificate programs at Southern Methodist University in Dallas and The University of Texas at Austin where he was program director.
 Later he served Certified Financial Planner Board of Standards, Inc. as director of education.

-Mr. Dobbs has been a financial advisor for 25 years and created Dobbs Wealth Management Group, LLC, a registered investment advisory practice, where he offered financial planning and investment management services from 1998 through 2017.
+Mr. Dobbs was a financial advisor for 27 years and created Dobbs Wealth Management Group, LLC, a registered investment advisory company that offered financial planning and investment management services from 1998 through 2017.
 Before founding Dobbs Wealth, he worked for several financial services firms, including Mercer; IDS (now Ameriprise); Harris, Webb & Garrison (now SMH Group); and Citigroup.

 He earned an Executive MBA from Carnegie Mellon University’s Tepper School of Business (with a specialization in asset and wealth management) and holds a master’s degree from the University of Lausanne (Switzerland) in partnership with Swiss Finance Institute.
 He earned a Post-Baccalaureate Award in Taxation from UCLA Extension and is a graduate of the Management Development for Entrepreneurs (MDE) Program offered through UCLA’s Anderson School of Management.
 He earned a bachelor’s degree in Business Administration (majoring in financial services and planning) from the Hankamer School of Business at Baylor University.